johann-solo/oliveandmango.github.io/site/content/blog/2018-05-29-chipotle-loaded-chicken-lettuce-wraps.md

 * &frac14; cup of water
 * 1 lb of ground chicken or turkey (ground beef can also be used as well)
 * Salt and pepper to taste
-* 2 small heads of bibb or bitter lettuce or any leafy lettuce that will hold up cleaned and dried
+* 2 small heads of bibb or butter lettuce or any leafy lettuce that will hold up cleaned and dried
 * Avocado cream to serve (recipe below
 * Toppings of choice for serving